DontTalkJustTravel

 Caribbean Carnival usually falls into three main seasons:

-Tip: If you’re planning around weather, crowds, or budget, pick the season first — then choose the island.
+Tip: If you care about weather, crowds, and price, choose the season first — then choose the island.

 🏝️ Best Caribbean Carnivals by “Vibe”